MikVR7/Homie/docs/README.md

 # Project Overview

 Welcome to the Homie project!
-Homie is your intelligent home file organizer, evolving into a complete OneDrive-like home server.
-This document provides a quick overview to get you started.
+Homie is your intelligent home management ecosystem, designed as a mobile-first application suite that evolves from a smart file organizer into a complete personal management platform.

 ## Infrastructure Overview

-Homie is designed to run as a self-hosted OneDrive-like server at your home, providing:
+Homie is designed to run as a self-hosted home server with a cross-platform mobile frontend, providing:
-- Personal cloud storage with web interface
+- Personal cloud storage with mobile and web interface
 - File synchronization across devices
 - Media streaming capabilities
 - Remote access and sharing
+- Financial management with Austrian tax compliance
+- Document organization and management

 ### AWS Integration